kgillasp/PS-at-UCSD/README.md

 - [Contributors](#contributors)

 # Section 1: The Basics

 ## What Product Resources does UC San Diego Have?
 Other than Product Space, as an aspiring PM at UCSD, what resources do you have?
 The answer: not many.
 None of the following resources have a *focus* on Product Management, but they do cover individual aspects of the discipline (Design, Planning, Marketing, etc.).
 Utilizing a majority of these resources can help you translate your degree into a career in Product Management!
 - Courses
   - CSE 110 Software Engineering - Agile Processes, Sprint planning, User Stories, Retrospectives and Velocity
   - CSE 112 Advanced Software Engineering - Testing, Software Design
   - CSE 100 Advanced Data Structures - Provides solid technical background for more tech-focused PM roles
-  - MGT 18 Managing Diverse Teams - Provides insight as to what a great leader looks like
+  - MGT 18 Managing Diverse Teams - Provides insight as to what a great looks like
   - MGT 103 Product Marketing and Management
   - MGT 164 Business and Organizational Leadership
   - MGT 172 Project Management - Provides technical terminology for Project Management, some agile experience
   - MGT 187 New Venture Finance - Pitching and justifying your design choices
   - ENG 100D Design for Development - Consulting for non-profits, design process
+  - COGS 120 Interaction Design
+  - COGS 127 Designing Human-Data Interactions
 - UCSD Extension
   - [Product Management Course](https://extension.ucsd.edu/courses-and-programs/product-management)
   - [Project Management and Lean Six Sigma Black Belt](https://extension.ucsd.edu/courses-and-programs/project-management-courses-san-diego)